-For the first three months that a property is empty, no business rates will be payable.
-If a property is still empty at the end of the three month period, then business rates will be charged at 100% of the amount due had the property been occupied.
+For the first 3 months that a property is empty, no business rates will be payable.
+If a property is still empty at the end of the 3 month period, then business rates will be charged at 100% of the amount due had the property been occupied.

-If a property is sold during the first three months' empty period the new owner or tenant is not entitled to a further three months rate free period.
+If a property is sold during the first 3 months' empty period the new owner or tenant is not entitled to a further 3 months rate free period.

-In addition to the above, there are certain types of property that may be entitled to a further 100% relief for 3 months after the initial 3 month period has lapsed.
-They are:
+In addition to the above, there are certain types of property that may be entitled to a further 100% relief for 3 months after the initial 3 month period has lapsed:

-- Industrial property - broadly speaking this means a property, which is other than retail, that is built or adapted for one of the following purposes: manufacturing, repairing or adapting goods or materials, storing, working or processing materials, generating electricity
+- industrial property.
+A property, which is other than retail, that is built or adapted for one of the following purposes:

 Properties exempt from any empty property rates charge include: